 The initial consultation will take around 45 minutes to complete, after which the osteopath will be able to offer a diagnosis and discuss a treatment program.
 Treatment could include such techniques as soft tissue (massage) stretching, to increase blood flow and improve the flexibility of joints and muscles; articulation to mobilise joints by being passively taken through their range of motion; dry needling muscle energy, to release tightness on the muscles by alternatively being stretched and made to work against resistance.

-If the diagnosis is one that requires further investigation or specialist intervention, an osteopath will suggest a referral to an appropriate practitioner.
-Osteopaths often treat in conjunction with a GP, dentist, podiatrist or other health care professional.
+If the diagnosis requires further investigation or specialist intervention, an osteopath will suggest a referral to an appropriate practitioner.
+Osteopaths often treat in conjunction with a GP, dentist, podiatrist, or other health care professional.

 Because osteopathy emphasises self-healing, an osteopath may also advise home exercise programs and lifestyle adjustments.
 All treatment programs are highly individualised and depend on the patient’s current condition, history, and ability to adapt to change.